 Nurdles, also known as plastic pellets, are the foundation of most plastic products in the environment.
 These very tiny and circular pellets are produced from highly concentrated plastic.
 They are less than 5mm in size, making them microplastics.

 The production of nurdles occurs in polymeric production industries and some recycling facilities.
 There is no plastic production process without nurdles.
 For better understanding, you can refer to them as the raw material used to produce the plastic products you use daily.

 Manufacturers make them from polyethylene, polypropylene, polyvinyl chloride, polystyrene, and synthetic resins.
-They process the pre-production plastic pellets in a special machine, melt them down, and use the resulting plastic to produce many single-use plastics and end-products, such as toys, car parts, and almost every other plastic object.
+They process the pre-production plastic pellets in a special machine, melt them down, and use the resulting plastic to produce many single-use plastics and end-products, such as toys, plastic water bottles, car parts, and almost every other plastic object.

 Manufacturers transport these tiny pellets to factories using trucks, railway vessels, and ships.
 Spills can occur at any point during the production of the pellets up to the production of the final consumer item.

 The spills can occur directly from the production factory.
 A study conducted at a Sweden polyethylene production factory showed that 4086 pellets enter its surrounding environment every hour11.
 This means that about 70,000 nurdles enter the environment daily.

 These production factories also require proper disposal methods for excess nurdles to prevent them from entering the environment.
 They wash their workshop to clear all nurdles, but the storm drains in place regularly lack proper filtration systems to prevent these little pellets from entering the environment.
 So, the nurdles enter the drainage system, which leads to other water sources in the area.